-Everything has become very dynamic in the world of cloud compute, and traditional system storage concepts don’t necessarily apply.
-Newer concepts tend to bring new complexity from a developer perspective, and it is important minimize these complexities so that the development team is not burdened with managing an infrastructure.
-The benefits of having a declarative format that applies to every layer of the infrastructure effectively means that now the developer is in control of the attributes for their application, and it means that they can deploy their application in exactly the same way they always have.
+Everything has become very dynamic in cloud computing, and traditional system storage concepts don’t necessarily apply.
+Newer concepts tend to bring new complexity from a developer perspective, and it is important to minimize these complexities so that the development team is not burdened with managing infrastructure.
+The benefits of having a declarative format that applies to every layer of the infrastructure effectively mean that now the developer is in control of the attributes for their application, and it means that they can deploy their application in the same way they always have.

-There is a scale of the data plane, and that is more of a traditional “speeds and feeds” kind of discussion where we’re talking about IOPS and megabytes per second, etc. But then there’s also the speeds of the control plane and this is really important because in a Kubernetes environment, apart from the dynamic structure of the cluster, in terms of nodes and scaling, you also have the concept of volumes coming and going much more dynamically.
+There is a scale of the data plane, which is more of a traditional “speeds and feeds” kind of discussion where we’re talking about IOPS and megabytes per second.
+But then there’s also the speed of the control plane.
+This is really important because in a Kubernetes environment, apart from the cluster’s dynamic structure, in terms of nodes and scaling, you also have the concept of volumes coming and going much more dynamically.

-StorageOS provides a disaggregated consensus concept in the control plane where every single volume effectively has its own mini brain and can manage placement decisions and failover decisions independently, so you don’t get a serialization.
+StorageOS provides a disaggregated consensus concept in the control plane.
+Every volume effectively has its own mini-brain and can manage placement decisions and failover decisions independently, so you don’t get a serialization.
 And this allows lots of activity to happen at the same time.
 Alex shares a quick demo of this in the video.

-As people get more and more comfortable with Kubernetes, cloud native apps, and microservices, one tendency is that they’re scaling across multiple clusters.
-These multiple clusters can be on premises, or in the cloud, and in hybrid environments.
-Moving between environments, changing cluster versions, etc brings an entirely new set of complexity.
+As people get more and more comfortable with Kubernetes, cloud-native apps, and microservices, one tendency is that they’re scaling across multiple clusters.
+These multiple clusters can be on-premises or in the cloud and hybrid environments.
+Moving between environments, changing cluster versions, etc., brings an entirely new set of complexity.

 Shipa enables the concept of volume plans.
-Volume plans are directly attached to your storage class, and with a higher level integration into StorageOS, you can easily bind your storage to the application, regardless of the cluster you are using.
+Volume plans are directly attached to your storage class.
+With a higher level integration into StorageOS, you can easily bind your storage to the application, regardless of the cluster you are using.
 Bruno shares a quick demo of this in the video.